 The Marin County Civic Center was Frank Lloyd Wright's last commission and largest public project, including several civic functions that would serve Marin County and San Francisco, which after the opening of the Golden Gate Bridge became closer than ever.
 Wright was selected for the project in 1957, winning a vote out of hope he would be able to best represent a democratic government open to the people through the Civic Center.

-In April 1958 Wright’s project was approved, and the architect submitted his set of concept drawings exactly a year later.
-Upon his death, his protege Aaron Greene would lead the construction, bringing Frank Lloyd Wright’s designs to reality.
-One of the most outstanding qualities of the project is that Wright didn’t stop at the architecture – he went on to design the door, the signs, furniture, and every last detail.
+In April 1958 Wright's project was approved, and the architect submitted his set of concept drawings exactly a year later.
+Upon his death, his protege Aaron Greene and his son-in-law William Wesley Peters continued with the construction, bringing Frank Lloyd Wright's designs to reality.
+One of the most outstanding qualities of the project is that Wright didn't stop at the architecture - he went on to design the door, the signs, furniture, and every last detail.

 The architect stressed his beliefs in an organic architecture close to nature, particularly in the Hall of Justice and Administration Building, claiming Marin County's landscapes to be among the most beautiful he'd ever seen.
 The horizontality of the project and its placement fall in line with Wright's philosophy and truly accommodate the landscape and harness its beauty.